kechcole/Blog-App/README.md

 #### 5.3 Collect data from form.
 In our form we did not specify the location to store data collected, thus after user entered details, they were redirected to the same page with an empty form.

-When you send data to a server, POST request are used, otherwise if you expect data a GET method is preffered.
+When you send data to a server, POST request are used, otherwise if you expect data a GET method is preferred.
 Both are HTTTP protocol used for data exchange.
 POST method is also designed to transfer data with secret information from the server to backend i.e passwords.
 They are also best suited for submitting data especially ones with multiple fields such as those in forms.

 We need to verify the POST method then validate the data inside message body else(GET request) display a blank form.
-A valid form contains the correct python data types, converted to json formart.
-Backend user will be notified that data was successfully submited and user redirected to the home page.
+A valid form contains the correct python data types, converted to JSON format.
+Backend user will be notified that data was successfully summited and user redirected to the home page.
 For this reason we need to capture username field and display a success message.

 ```python
 # import redirect and message functions